A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Kummer covering and -descent

 \begin{proof} By definition, $\Sec(\pi^{\mathrm{sk}})^{hG}$ is the groupoid of functors $BG\to \Sec(\pi^{\mathrm{sk}})$.
 An object of $\Sec(\pi^{\mathrm{sk}})$ is a cocycle $(u_e)$ modulo vertex gauge.
 Choosing a lift of $(u_e)$ to an \emph{honest} cocycle (rather than its gauge class) identifies an isomorphism $g\cdot (u_e)\cong (u_e)$ in $\Sec(\pi^{\mathrm{sk}})$ with a vertex gauge $a_g(v)$.
 The condition that the isomorphisms form a functor $BG\to \Sec(\pi^{\mathrm{sk}})$ is precisely the cocycle identity \eqref{eq:equivariance-coherence}, and naturality on edges gives \eqref{eq:equivariance-edge}.
 Morphisms are the usual $0$-cochains $h(v)$ intertwining the chosen $a_g(v)$. \end{proof}

-\begin{remark} If $\mathcal U$ is a $G$-stable good cover of a depth-$k$ Kummer chart and $\CB=\Cech(\mathcal U)$, then $\Sec(\pi)^{hG}$ is the groupoid of $G$-equivariant \v{C}ech cocycles with values in $\St_\Phi$.
+\begin{remark}[How this matches standard finite Galois descent] If $\mathcal U$ is a $G$-stable good cover of a depth-$k$ Kummer chart and $\CB=\Cech(\mathcal U)$, then $\Sec(\pi)^{hG}$ is the groupoid of $G$-equivariant \v{C}ech cocycles with values in $\St_\Phi$.
 The skeletal description above is the same information written on generators (edges) and relations (2-cells). \end{remark}